 f.
 Amortization of Principal

-Principal and interest are to be paid to the Treasurer of Bryn Mawr College in equal monthly installments so as fully to amortize the mortgage at the expiration of its term.
+Principal and interest are to be paid to Bryn Mawr College in equal monthly installments so as fully to amortize the mortgage at the expiration of its term.
 The usual method of payment will be through payroll deduction.

 g.
 Insurance and Taxes

-Each property shall be insured at settlement by title insurance in an amount not less than the amount of the mortgage and insured by an insurer approved by the College for a similar amount against risk of fire with extended coverage.
+Each property shall be insured at settlement by title insurance in an amount not less than the amount of the mortgage and by homeowner’s insurance by an insurer approved by the College for a similar amount against risk of fire or other damage with extended coverage.
 Insurance policies will contain the usual mortgagee clauses.
-Within thirty days after the end of each taxable year, the mortgagor shall submit to the Controller's Office evidence that all real estate taxes on the property for the year in question have been paid in full and that insurance premium payments are current.
+Within thirty days after the end of each taxable year, the mortgagee shall submit to the Controller's Office evidence that all real estate taxes on the property for the year in question have been paid in full and that insurance premium payments are current.

 i.
 Severance of Employment

-If the mortgagor ceases to be employed by the College for any reason, the remaining principal of the mortgage and accrued interest thereon shall be paid to the College within one year after termination of employment occurs.
+If the mortgagee ceases to be employed by the College for any reason, the remaining principal of the mortgage and accrued interest thereon shall be paid to the College within six (6) months after termination of employment occurs.

 j.
 Amendments to Plan

-The Board of Trustees, which is solely responsible for the conservation and investment of the College's funds, will review the Plan at least every three years and reserves the right at any time to alter or amend the Plan or to revoke it in its entirety without, however, affecting mortgages committed or granted prior to any such action.
+The College reserves the right to alter or amend this mortgage program at any time or to revoke it in its entirety without, however, affecting mortgages committed or granted prior to any such action.

 Any applicant who wishes to be considered for a mortgage must complete an application.
 The College utilizes third parties to assist with the credit/application review, the property appraisal and document development/processing.
 Whether or not the mortgage is granted, the applicant will be responsible for paying those expenses; the fees are estimated to be, but not limited to, approximately $2,000.